KeyZox71/netTool/README.md

 It'is a tool for network scan

 He has :
-   - local network scanner(in Refont)
+   - local network scanner(remaking it)
    - port Scanner(in alpha)